Zeppelin (film): Plot

-Geoffrey misdirects the craft's wireless operator just long enough to send a message about the LZ36's location to British intelligence.
-The wireless operator returns and, upon hearing the reply and realizing what Geoffrey had done, engages him in a fight.
-Geoffrey manages to knock him out, and then throws him out an open window, telling the captain the wireless operator had fallen while scraping ice off the airship, as many craft personnel had been ordered to do.
-The explanation is believed, but Geoffrey does not have a chance to send any more information because Erika comes on the scene and removes an important radio component.
-The airship proceeds to Balcoven Castle.
+Geoffrey surreptitiously transmits the LZ36's location to British intelligence, but when a German wireless operator hears the reply transmission, the two fight.
+Geoffrey knocks him out, throws him out a window and convinces the captain he fell scraping ice off the airship.
+Erika removes an important radio component and prevents further transmission before the airship departs for Balcoven Castle.

-Under cover of darkness, Geoffrey navigates the airship on its final approach to the castle.
-A local farmer hears the sound of the airship's engines just before they are cut, and raises the alarm with the local military base, but he is not immediately believed.
-Geoffrey has no option but to participate in the assault, but manages to slip away to try to raise the alarm.
-He persuades a sceptical radio operator to contact London, but after being wounded by German soldiers, the dying operator mistakes Geoffrey for a German spy and shoots him in the arm.
-The Germans launch an attack on the castle, but the historical documents they seek are in vaults inaccessible to them.

-Meanwhile, alerted by the farmer's report and the radio operator's chaotic call, the British Admiralty scrambles several Royal Naval Air Service squadrons and dispatches ground troops.
-The British troops engage the Germans in a firefight, and the Germans withdraw empty-handed rather than risk losing the Zeppelin.
-The airship manages to slip away in the dark with a much depleted complement, but shortly after first light is caught by pursuing British aircraft.
+Under cover of darkness, Geoffrey navigates the airship on a final approach to the castle.
+A local farmer hears the sound of the airship's engines just before they are cut and alerts the local military, who are slow to believe him.
+Geoffrey is forced to participate in the assault but slips away to try to raise the alarm and persuades a skeptical radio operator to contact London.
+After being wounded by German soldiers, the dying operator mistakes Geoffrey for a German spy and shoots him in the arm.
+The Germans attack the castle and find the historical documents are sealed in strong vaults.
+The British Admiralty scrambles several Royal Naval Air Service squadrons and dispatches ground troops to respond.
+The responding British troops force the Germans to withdraw empty-handed, unwilling to risk losing the Zeppelin.
+The airship slips away in the dark but is caught by pursuing British aircraft shortly after first light.
 Several aircraft are shot down in the ensuing dogfight, but the Zeppelin is badly damaged.

-Despite desperately lightening the airship in an effort to stay in the air, the survivors are forced to crash-land near the coast of the neutral Netherlands.
-Geoffrey, Erika and the few remaining crew members make their way ashore just as the Zeppelin explodes.
+Despite desperately lightening the airship in an effort to stay afloat, the Zeppelin crash-lands near the coast of the neutral Netherlands.
+Geoffrey, Erika and the few remaining crew members make their way ashore as the Zeppelin explodes.